Chapter 1 – Fantasy in Reality

 I didn’t trust the king whom I’ve never met, nor my classmates.
 I would never blindly follow them.
 I didn’t need to learn how to fight like someone from the military, but the cunning and skills to take on enemies alone under all circumstances.

 And maybe it was just dumb luck, but I found some hunters at a tavern, who just sold their quarry and celebrated their hunt.
 So I asked them, if I could be their apprentice.

 First I was laughed at, since I was too old.

 Normally you would gain apprenticeship when you’re ten years old, while someone at my age would already be full-fledged.
 But since hunting isn’t exactly a craft, a few people consider to take on the job after learning another one before.

 To show my determination I was tasked with all the minor stuff.
 From carrying equipment to making campfire and such.

 He was the one who decided to take me in.
-Under the premise, that he will abandon me if I ever complain.
-So I just kept all complains in and did the job.
+Under the premise that he will abandon me if I ever complain.
+So I just kept all complaints in and did the job.
 It was hard!